amirmohideen/DBMS-CMP-320/README.md

 FUNCTIONALITIES:

-•	Will be able to allow users to view all details about customers, online stores and watches
+•	Will be able to allow users to view all details about customers, online stores and watches <br>
 •	Insert, update, delete, view customers
 •	Insert, update, delete, view online stores
 •	Insert, update, delete, view watches